guigrpa/storyboard/packages/storyboard/README.md

 // 2016-03-09T16:52:48.882Z           test DEBUG   foo: 2
 // 2016-03-09T16:52:48.882Z           test DEBUG   bar: 3
 // 2016-03-09T16:52:48.882Z           test DEBUG   circularRef: [CIRCULAR]
+mainStory.info('test', 'This message is logged', {
+  attach: butThisHugeObjectIsNot,
+  attachLevel: 'trace',
+});
+// 2017-02-17T16:03:23.124Z           test INFO  This message is logged
+// [attachment is hidden; inspect it in the Storyboard DevTools]
 ```

 *Note: `attach` and `attachInline` have no effect on the way attachments are shown in the Storyboard DevTools.*